TanninOne/pagan/README.md

 ## ToDos

-- The C++ part requires proper dependency management (conan)
-- The PEGTL library we use to parse expressions (conditions, object size calculations) is outdated, to update would require quite a bit of code rewrite
-- In general the way PEGTL is used is probably quite inefficient and evaluating expressions is easily the most expensive part of the parsing process.
-  PEGTL is quite generic, a more tailor-made solution might be simpler and more efficient at the same time
 - More tests are required.
 An automated way to test pagan parsing results against those of kaitai to ensure compatibility might be more useful than unit tests
   It would also be prudent to have a look at the kaitai test repo (https://github.com/kaitai-io/kaitai_struct_tests)
 - Potentially in the course of testing, benchmark comparisons could be introduced
+- There is quite a bit of code duplication that should be cleaned up
 - main.cpp contains a list of technical todos (memory management), index_format.md contains todos regarding the inefficiencies and inconsistencies of the index format
+- Right now pagan will not work on files larger than 4GB because of limitations of the index format (see index_format.md)
 - introduce code quality verification and auto formatting (clang_tidy, clang_format)
-- Linux/MacOS builds?
+- Linux/MacOS builds!